 For the past five years, Greater Wellington has been actively working on initiatives to increase non-fares revenue, particularly by increasing our share of the Wellington outdoors advertising market.
 Other initiatives relating to increasing revenue and actively managing costs are covered in this RPTP.
-Greater Wellington is actively working with NZTA on approaches to implement the Government's private share policy while continuing to maintain service levels and keep fares affordable and attractive.
+Greater Wellington is actively working with NZTA on approaches to implement the Government's private share policy while continuing to maintain service levels and keep fares affordable and an attractive alternative to private vehicle travel.